michaeldidonato/node_api_project/README.md

 ### `npm test`

-    To test this app set in __test__ files ids referred for each the entity and comment code in server.js file from line 32 to 34
+    To run UNIT TEST in this app set in __test__ files ids referred for each the entity and comment code in server.js file from line 32 to 34